abbycabs/mozsprint-repo-template/CONTRIBUTING.md

 ## Participation guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to thepeople@p2pu.org

-## What we're working on

-* Expanding our learning circle model to work with [libraries across the USA](http://info.p2pu.org/2017/05/16/peer-2-peer-coast-2-coast/)
-* Supporting learners in Kenya participate through the [Kenya National Library Service](http://www.eifl.net/news/public-library-has-put-me-right-path)
-* Building a global community of learning circle facilitators and educators through our [community forum](https://groups.google.com/a/p2pu.org/forum/#!forum/community)
-* Creating an open source learning revolution: Anyone, anywhere can log on to platform and obtain the online tools, as well as access to virtual community, to run learning circles in their community

 ## How to submit changes